 First I wrote emails to elected leaders and appointed officials asking them to keep our National Monuments in place; especially Bears Ears NM and Grand Staircase-Escalante NM.

-Took about 25 minutes to get a ride with a sesrch and rescue helicopter pilot.
-Cool chatting about the places to explore around the Buckskin-Paria vicinity and preparedness for the pursuit at hand.
-A few protips if it turns out you aren’t prepared or stuff happens: 1) make yourself visible, 2) know they’d rather do a rescue than a recovery, and 3) be grateful when the helicopter gets to you!
+It took about 25 minutes to get a ride.
+A search and rescue helicopter pilot picked us up.
+Cool chatting with him about the places to explore around the Buckskin-Paria vicinity and preparedness for outdoor pursuits.
+A few pro tips if it turns out you aren’t prepared or stuff happens and you end up needing to be rescued: 1) make yourself visible, 2) know they’d rather do a rescue than a recovery, and 3) be grateful when the helicopter gets to you!

 Back to Buckskin Wash by 2 pm.
 We started to meander down canyon on cattle trails and the rocky cobbles of the wash.
-Single leaf ash, brilliant fushia-colored Zion vetchling, red paintbrush, purple thickleaf penstemon, and apricot globemallow interspersed the sagebrush benches.
-Sign of big horn sheep amid the cow tracks.
+The canyon floor interspersed with single leaf ash, brilliant fushia-colored Zion vetchling, red paintbrush, purple thickleaf penstemon, and apricot globemallow growing amid sagebrush benches.
+Sign of big horn sheep and cow tracks.
 Whip tail lizards and cottontail rabbits darting across the wash.

-A while back we’d decided not to take the Nick Barth alternate that sounds totally awesome and goes through the classic narrows and includes some fun scrambling down a mesa.
-Throwing in a bonus trip to an already amazing hike seemed like it would be too much and would eat into our relaxing buffer to re-enter the workaday world.
+A while back we’d decided not to take the Nick Barth alternate that sounds totally awesome and goes through the classic narrows and includes some fun scrambling up, over, and down a mesa.
+Throwing in a bonus trip to an already amazing hike seemed like it would be too much and would eat into our relaxing buffer time to re-enter the workaday world.

-A couple miles and bends in the wash to the rising sandstone walls that are becoming closer together.
-A few alcoves with hanging gardens nearby.
+A couple miles and bends later the wash transitions with rising sandstone walls coming closer together.
+A few alcoves rise up with hanging gardens.
 We feel as if we’ve stepped into another world.

-Soon enough, we are a giant wall with much detailed rock art.
-So many petroglyphs of big horn sheep, trails, mountains.
+Soon enough, we are at a giant wall with much detailed rock art.
+So many petroglyphs of bighorn sheep, trails, mountains.
 We wonder what they mean.

-Another bend and we are back out in the warm air of the open wash and evening light.
-The Navajo hills are fire red and orange in the desert glow.
-The air is rich in the sweet fragrance of cliffrose and Apache plume.
+Another bend and we are back out in the warm air of an open wash with golden evening light.
+The Navajo hills are fiery hues of red and orange in the desert glow.
+The air is rich with the sweet fragrance of cliffrose and Apache plume.
 Jackrabbits lope, cottontails scurry about.
 Crickets are chorusing.
 We stop and watch beetles doing yoga, inspect speckled insects new to us.

 At the Wire Pass Trailhead, we make a cowboy camp in the sagebrush.
 Then have dinner on the rocks by the interpretive signs.
 Bats fly about.
-The sky goes from the color of chardonnay and honey to pale peaches, purple, and finally the blue hues of twilight.
+The sky goes from the color of white wine and honey to pale peaches, purple, and finally the blue hues of twilight.

 Another beautiful and relaxing day on the Hayduke.